Webinar. Integrating social data into ocean accounts

 Ocean Accounts compile and present structured data across environmental, social and economic domains.
 But, to date, there has been limited focus on the social domain and how Social Accounts can be developed and implemented in practice.

-To overcome this gap, the GOAP Secretariat established the Social Accounts Working Group, which provides a structure for diverse individuals and organizations with a common interest in ensuring that social, cultural and equity data are appropriately accounted for in Ocean Accounting and decision-making processes.
+Continuing this research, the Social Accounts Working Group, established by the GOAP Secretariat, provides a structure for diverse individuals and organizations with a common interest in ensuring that social, cultural and equity data are appropriately accounted for in Ocean Accounting and decision-making processes.
+Interested in joining?

 Agenda